Want to learn how to use and manage user permissions in Google Analytics?

 If you want to remove the user, you can click the Remove button next to the Save button.

-The EASY Way to Manage User Permissions in WordPress
+The Easy Way to Manage User Permissions in WordPress

 MonsterInsights Permissions allows you to assign your WordPress users the permission to view reports and save settings in Google Analytics dashboard reports inside WordPress.
-And you can do that with just 2 easy clicks of your mouse.

 That’s it!
-Now your selected user roles (administrators, editors, authors, or other user roles) will get access to your Google Analytics dashboard reports and settings by going to Insights menu in the WordPress dashboard.
+Now your selected user roles (administrators, editors, authors, or other user roles) will get access to your Google Analytics dashboard reports and settings by going to the Insights menu in the WordPress dashboard.

 It’s the most popular, user-friendly Google Analytics WordPress plugin available on the market.